Interested in expanding your service business into new global markets?

 The STAR Database is a business-friendly, on-line tool to help services providers from APEC economies take advantage of new export opportunities.
 By gathering information on services market access into a single, easily accessible knowledge bank, the STAR database will increase business awareness of the regulatory requirements to trade.

-The STAR Database is an Australian initiative, co-sponsored by Chile, Japan, New Zealand, the Philippines and the United States.
+The STAR Database is an Australian initiative, co-sponsored by Chile, Japan, New Zealand, Mexico, Peru, the Philippines and the United States.

 APEC is the pre-eminent economic forum in the Asia Pacific region.
 Its primary purpose is to boost economic growth and prosperity in the region through trade and investment liberalisation, business facilitation and economic and technical assistance.